 So begins Nutshell, narrated by a foetus who sounds like an erudite, arrogant, aristocrat.
 Nearly nine months old, and fuelled by podcasts and Sancerre, our exceptionally young man is concerned because his mother and her lover are about to do something terrible to his father.

 A combination of psychological thriller, treatise on modern malaise, ode to poetry and homage to Hamlet, this could be insufferable, but manages, to be wry, poignant, gripping as well as being wonderfully written.

 The Woman in the Window by A.J.
 Finn

 A domestic noir inspired by Hitchcock’s Rear View Window: psychologist Anna Fox has suffered some kind of trauma, which has left her agoraphobic and confined to her house in New York.
-She and her husband are separated, and he currently has their daughter, Olivia, with him.
-Anna spends her days playing chess online, counselling fellow agoraphobics and spying on her neighbours.

 This is a beautifully written book, which starts gently before the stomach-clenching, jaw-dropping twists begin.
 The characters are brilliantly realised, the guilt, the fear and the claustrophobia are palpable.